Gambling

 keyboard_arrow_down

-Treatment is individualized based on the specific person’s needs, but you may expect a combination of the following during the treatment process: assessment and evaluation, medical monitoring, counseling, education and skills building, relapse prevention and preparedness planning, continued support, and aftercare planning.
+Treatment is individualized based on the specific person’s needs, but you may expect a combination of the following during the treatment process: assessment and evaluation, medical monitoring, therapy, education and skills building, relapse prevention and preparedness planning, continued support, and aftercare planning.

 How will I Pay for Treatment?